JotaroKujo0525/JotaroKujo0525/README.md

 ## Notice

 - I'm currently taking a break and is focusing on my irl stuffs. be tuned for my upcoming projects. thank you!
-- be advised that **ALL** my bots are down and i dont intend to work on them yet. im sorry. please contact me in discord if you have any concerns.
+- be advised that only Dio Brando is working as of the moment.